Anomaly · Mellow

 A short book about reclaiming your attention

 The case for boredom as a skill, a discipline, and (quietly) a refusal.
-For anyone who has noticed they can't finish a book any more, can't walk without a podcast, can't sit through dinner without a phone on the table.
+For anyone who has noticed they can't finish a book any more, can't walk without a podcast, or can't sit through dinner without a phone on the table.

 About 18,000 words · 12 chapters · PDF and ePub · Instant download.
 No subscription, no account.